Davis Creek Regional Park

 Park Ranger Office: (775) 849-0684

 Located 20 miles south of Reno, this year-round recreational destination includes over 200 acres of pine and sage desert nestled against Slide Mountain on the eastern slope of the Sierra Nevada Mountains.
 Outdoor recreational opportunities include a campground with hot showers, scenic picnic areas surrounding a small fishing pond, hiking trails, an equestrian friendly trailhead, two reservable group camping areas, a large reservable group picnic area, an outdoor amphitheater and various interpretive programs.
 Be prepared for outstanding views of Washoe Lake and Slide Mountain while visiting Davis Creek Regional Park.
-For park rules and regulations, click here.
+Park rules and regulations are based on the Washoe County Code Chapter 95.

 Recreation at Davis Creek Pond